LAST UPDATED January 2025

 Although exact amounts vary from batch to batch, each metal will be below the above referenced levels.
 If you would like to know the exact level in your product, please email us info@growingnaturals.com and note the specific lot# printed on the bottom of your canister.

-Why is Prop 65 on your rice/pea protein canisters?
+Why is Prop 65 on your rice and pea protein powder canisters?
 Prop 65 refers to a law enacted by the State of California for California residents only.
 The proposition was intended to protect California residents and the state’s drinking water sources from chemicals (including lead) known to cause cancer, birth defects, or other reproductive harm, and to inform citizens about exposures to such compounds via label warnings, no matter how infinitesimal or trace the exposure.

 Because water is essential to life and may be consumed in copious amounts, the limit for chemical exposure in Prop65 was set extremely low.
 So low that amounts found naturally in healthy produce like spinach, avocado, nuts, etc. would be considerably higher than the established limit.
 And while such produce would warrant a Prop65 warning, they are exempt because of their status as whole fresh food.